The 6 Most Affordable Cities in Europe to Visit Right Now

-We know the economic news from Greece hasn't been so rosy, but there is a silver lining: Athens is the least expensive eurozone destination for travelers, and flights to the capital are expected to drop in 2016.
-(As if the city's historical sites weren't incentive enough.)
+Did you know?
+Athens is the least expensive eurozone destination for travelers, and flights to the capital are getting cheaper.
 The Acropolis and Ancient Agora are must-sees, but there are plenty of other noteworthy landmarks that happen to be free—namely Temple of Olympian Zeus, the Panathenaic Stadium, and Aristotle’s Lyceum.
 Once you've had your fill of history, make a beeline to Manimani for hearty Peloponnesian fare like the homemade hilopites (traditional Greek pasta) with chicken, asparagus, zucchini, sun-dried tomatoes and basil and grilled veal meatballs on pita bread with smoked eggplant and spicy yogurt cream.
 Pick up some vintage threads at Kilo Shop, where you pay by the weight of your loot, then wrap up the day with a glass of Melissokipos (white wine from Crete) and the Greek cheese platter—aged anthotiro (goat cheese) and smoked cow's milk cheese—at Heteroclito.
 Not ready to turn in?
-Catch an alfresco acoustic concert at cafe-bar-garden, Six d.o.g.s.
+Catch an alfresco acoustic concert at cafe-bar-garden Six d.o.g.s.

 This Baltic country bordered by Latvia and Poland wins the title for Europe’s most affordable city.
 Its medieval old town is a patchwork of styles and eras, with baroque, neoclassical and gothic architecture.
 Start your day off with a cappuccino and kibinai pastry (stuffed with mutton and onion) at Pinavija, or go for a slice of traditional honey cake at Mamma Mia.
 Then take a 10-minute stroll through the city center's leafy plazas to Uzupis, an artist republic that has creative galleries, concept stores and a summer Friday market called Open Kitchen that sells all manner of local delicacies (we’re partial to the Fritkės and Juokiasi Puodas food trucks).
 From there, walk to Literatu Gatve (Literary Street) where open-air mixed-media art installations pay tribute to the country's famous writers like Romain Gary, Rimas Burokas and Arvydas Ambrasas.
 The subterranean dining room at Forto Dvaras is a great choice for dinner: rustic Lithuanian classics include kugelis (potato pudding) with smoked pig's ears, borscht (beet soup) and didžkukuliai or cepelinai (potato dumpling stuffed with meat, mushrooms, or cottage cheese and speck).
 For after-hours drinks, there's Bambalynė, a lively cellar bar that serves more than 100 varieties of Lithuanian beer.
 Before heading back to your cozy room at Stikliai Hotel, swing by Studio 9 to listen to live acoustic music.